WT955/Codecademy_DataScience_Projects/README.txt

-This repository which worked on Codecademy.com contains Data Science Projects of Warot Tiravongsaroj, consisting of
+This repository contains Data Science projects of Warot Tiravongsaroj, which have been working on Codecademy.com, consisting of
   - SQL projects